stevenhalverson/baccarat_simulator/README.md

 Some useful data points are a game's outcome and what cards have been used in the shoe (for implementation of possible card counting systems)

 ## Getting Started
 Download all files into a folder and run main.py.
-This will bring up a GUI to set how many shoes of baccarat are to be simulated.
+This will bring up a GUI to set how many shoes of baccarat are to be simulated, where to save the .db file, and where to save the .csv file.

 ### Prerequisites
 The requirements are in the requirements.txt.
 Use pip install -r requirements.txt to check for any missing requirements.